Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Bias Lexicon

 \subsection{Bias Lexicon Size by Expansion Stages}

 Table \ref{tab:size_of_lexicon} includes the number of bias terms at different stages of the bias lexicon curation.
-We perform automatic synonym generation with NLTK (Apache License 2.0) and spaCy (MIT License) that we used in accordance with their respective licenses and intended usage.
+We perform automatic synonym generation with NLTK (Apache License 2.0) via WordNet \cite{nltklibrary_bird2009natural} and semantic similarity filtering (threshold=0.5) with spaCy (``en\_core\_web\_lg'') (MIT License) \cite{spacylibrary_honnibal2020} that we used in accordance with their respective licenses and intended usage.